Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 How long does the Japan visa take from Dubai?

-Standard Japan visa processing takes 5-7 business days from the date of submission at the Embassy.
-During peak seasons such as cherry blossom season (March-April) and autumn foliage season (October-November), processing can extend to 7-10 business days.
+A sticker visa submitted through VFS Global typically takes around 8-10 working days from submission; the single-entry eVisa is usually around 5-7.
+During peak seasons such as cherry blossom (March-April) and autumn foliage (October-November), processing can take longer, and incomplete applications may extend to 3-4 weeks.
 No express processing option exists.
 OraVisa recommends allowing at least 3-4 weeks before your planned travel date.

 What are Japan's photo requirements for a Dubai visa application?